 I was not able to post new stuff on this blog for some time because I attended to work and personal commitments.
-But to keep you in the loop, I will start narrating from where I left off.
+To keep you in the loop, I will start narrating from where I left off.
 Please, read on.

 I had to wake up every two AM in three months for the training.
 I was taught together with an SEO from New York.
 We were taught step by step about the techniques involving a strategy the boss had formulated for a successful SEO campaign.
 I learned that the said training was actually worth $5,000 and I was lucky enough to be included for free.
 I really studied a lot because I wanted to apply as an intern to have a real feel of what goes on in the industry.